Which do you prefer, steak or lobster? Crème brulee or flourless chocolate cake?

 Seaside

-You Need to Know: There are no lifeguards on duty at the beach.
+You Need to Know: Only select areas of the beach have lifeguards on duty.
 Keep a close eye on the kids.

 Off the Sand: The town of Seaside awaits your exploration.
-Roly Poly, a local joint known for its rolled sandwiches, allows you to chow down water-side.
 A beach bazaar called Perspicacity serves up everything from jewelry to clothing to linens.

 Panama City Beach

 Why You’ll Go: For everything.
 This is northern Florida’s unabashedly tourist-friendly beach.
-Families flock here to take advantage of the surf, amusement parks, fishing charters, water sports concessions, and seafood restaurants.
+Families flock here to take advantage of the surf, fishing charters, water sports concessions, seafood restaurants and family-favorite attractions like Miracle Strip at Pier Park, Shipwreck Island Water Park and Gulf World Marine Park.

 Down Deep: Divers find a plethora of wrecks to explore.